 - Talk to a doctor live online for free

-- Why are women more likely to get thyroid disease?
+- Why is more likely to get pregnant in water?

 - Ask a doctor a question free online